Skip to content

 What property management software integrates with Trillet?

 Trillet's API connects to any property management system with REST API access.
-Native CRM integrations include HubSpot and GoHighLevel.
+GoHighLevel is the native CRM; HubSpot and other systems connect via MCP (Model Context Protocol), API, and webhooks.
 For AppFolio, Buildium, and other property management-specific systems, agencies typically use Zapier or direct API integration.

 Conclusion